 How Diet Affects Your Hair

 Diets that are very restrictive may leave you in a state of deficiency, depending on the diet and how long you are following it for.
 The good news is that most nutrient-related hair loss can be corrected with a balanced eating pattern.
 If you are experiencing hair loss, speak with your doctor to uncover the root cause first and to establish a plan for addressing the underlying issue(s).
 In case you’re wondering, you can still get everything you need on a vegan diet (I’m not vegan but eat mostly plant-based) but there are certain supplements you will want to add to your diet, including some of the above (this is a whole other post!).

-Here are the Dietary Reference Intake (DRI) tables if you’re wanting to find out how much of a given nutrient you need (from all sources) to meet your requirements in a day according to Health Canada.
+Here are the Dietary Reference Intake (DRI) tables if you’re wanting to find out how much of a given nutrient you need (from all sources) to meet your minimum requirements in a day according to Health Canada.